Aestheticsuraj234/Master-Html-to-React.js-in-45-Days---ELITE-2.0-main/javascript/day-1/notes.md

 #### Key Points:
 - **Primitive** data types are **immutable** (cannot be changed).
 - **Non-Primitive** data types like objects and arrays are **mutable** (can be modified), and they are stored by reference.

----

-These notes should give you a foundational understanding of JavaScript’s basic concepts, including its history, how variables are used, and the different data types.
-Let me know if you’d like to go deeper into any specific topic!